kubernetes/enhancements/keps/sig-apps/5764-gang-policy-job/README.md

 One option was to allow users to set WorkloadTemplates as a policy option but the workload API is v1alpha1 and the Job API is v1.

-It may be best to safe this option when the workload API matures to avoid API breaking changes in the V1 API of Job.
+It may be best to table this option until the workload API matures to avoid API breaking changes in the V1 API of Job.

 ### Risks and Mitigations